BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 instead, they are mere simulations of a Hollywood love story because these stories are the truth!
 Life imitates advertisement.
 This does not mean that there is no more love.
-However, behind the 'Hollywood love story' is nothing, it is true itself.
+However, there is nothing behind the 'Hollywood love story'---it is true itself.
 We are compelled to reproduce these images and to participate, even if we know or suspect it is all a simulation.
 Critically, the problem (if it is in fact one) is not a virtualized reality that hides the truth but that the truth is simulation.
 People are fake but they are turthfully fake because being fake is the truth.
 That is the depressing and cynical viewpoint of Baudrillard.

+### Back to Plato

 I love *The Matrix* but I have to assess that it did not succeed in capturing Baudrillard's main themes.
 The main problem is a clear line between simulation and reality; between the matrix and Zion.
 The matrix clearly is not the truth but hides it.
-Rather than exploring the new problem of simulation, the movie falls back on the *Allegory of the Cave* presented in Plato's *Republic* and instead of investigating further questions, it solves the problem via religion---the analogy between Neo and a Christ-like figure in the third movie is undeniable.
+Rather than exploring the new problem of simulation, the movie falls back on the *Allegory of the Cave* presented in Plato's *Republic*.
+Instead of investigating further questions, it postulates a true world behind the simulation by re-introducing religion.
-Thus *The Matrix* brings us back where it all started.
+Thus *The Matrix* brings us back where it all started but, according to Baudrillard, this is no longer possible.
+In Baudrillard framework, the movie is itself the truth that hides the fact that there is none and therefore distracts the audience from acknowledging *hyperreality*.

 The *Allegory of the Cave* is a metaphor for exploring the nature of knowledge and reality.
 Plato imagined a group of people who lived their entire live chained inside a dark cave.